helloyifan/yfjd01.github.io/Cloud/AWS/S3/S3_Versioning.md

 * Great backup tool.
 * Once enabled, Versioning cannot be disabled, only suspended.
 * Integrates with Lifecycle rules
-* Versioning's MFA Delete capcity, which uses multi factor authentication, can be used to provide an additional layer of security
+* Versioning's MFA Delete capacity, which uses multi factor authentication, can be used to provide an additional layer of security